FailedCase97/ReadmeDraft/README.md

 Make sure to replace 'YourProject' and 'YourTargetName' with the appropriate names used in your Xcode project.
 <br></br>
 ## Documentation:
-There are 6 trypes of notification under the hood which will eventually be posted when the corresponding event will occure.
+There are 6 types of notifications under the hood which will eventually be posted when the corresponding event will occure.
 To catch them from the app-end we have to register the notification.
 To register we can simply call the following function:
 ```
 SubscriptionManager.shared.notificationHandler.addObserver(self)
 ```
-The following class have to conform the "SubManagerNotificationObserver" protocol and implement the following function
+The following class have to conform the **SubManagerNotificationObserver** protocol and implement the following function
 ```
 func updateRequiredThingsFor(
     notificationType: IAPHelper.IAPurchaseState,